Insect repellent: For humans

 Children may be at greater risk for adverse reactions to repellents, in part, because their exposure may be greater.

 Children can be at greater risk of accidental eye contact or ingestion.

 As with chemical exposures in general, pregnant women should take care to avoid exposures to repellents when practical, as the fetus may be vulnerable.

 Some experts also recommend against applying chemicals such as DEET and sunscreen simultaneously since that would increase DEET penetration.
-Canadian researcher, Xiaochen Gu, a professor at the University of Manitoba’s faculty of Pharmacy who led a study about mosquitos, advises that DEET should be applied 30 or more minutes later.
+Canadian researcher, Xiaochen Gu, a professor at the University of Manitoba's faculty of Pharmacy who led a study about mosquitos, advises that DEET should be applied 30 or more minutes later.
 Gu also recommends insect repellent sprays instead of lotions which are rubbed into the skin "forcing molecules into the skin".

 Regardless of which repellent product used, it is recommended to read the label before use and carefully follow directions.
 Usage instructions for repellents vary from country to country.
 Some insect repellents are not recommended for use on younger children.

 In the DEET Reregistration Eligibility Decision (RED) the United States Environmental Protection Agency (EPA) reported 14 to 46 cases of potential DEET associated seizures, including 4 deaths.
-The EPA states: "... it does appear that some cases are likely related to DEET toxicity," but observed that with 30% of the US population using DEET, the likely seizure rate is only about one per 100 million users.
+The EPA states: "... it does appear that some cases are likely related to DEET toxicity", but observed that with 30% of the US population using DEET, the likely seizure rate is only about one per 100 million users.

 The Pesticide Information Project of Cooperative Extension Offices of Cornell University states that, "Everglades National Park employees having extensive DEET exposure were more likely to have insomnia, mood disturbances and impaired cognitive function than were lesser exposed co-workers".

 The EPA states that citronella oil shows little or no toxicity and has been used as a topical insect repellent for 60 years.
 However, the EPA also states that citronella may irritate skin and cause dermatitis in certain individuals.
 Canadian regulatory authorities concern with citronella based repellents is primarily based on data-gaps in toxicology, not on incidents.

 Within countries of the European Union, implementation of Regulation 98/8/EC, commonly referred to as the Biocidal Products Directive, has severely limited the number and type of insect repellents available to European consumers.
 Only a small number of active ingredients have been supported by manufacturers in submitting dossiers to the EU Authorities.

-In general, only formulations containing DEET, icaridin (sold under the trade name Saltidin and formerly known as Bayrepel or KBR3023), ethyl butylacetylaminopropionate (IR3535) and citriodiol (p-menthane-3,8-diol) are available.
+In general, only formulations containing DEET, icaridin (sold under the trade name Saltidin and formerly known as Bayrepel or KBR3023), IR3535 and citriodiol (p-menthane-3,8-diol) are available.
 Most "natural" insect repellents such as citronella, neem oil, and herbal extracts are no longer permitted for sale as insect repellents in the EU due to their lack of effectiveness; this does not preclude them from being sold for other purposes, as long as the label does not indicate they are a biocide (insect repellent).